nonsocchi/nonsocchi/README.md

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [nonsocchi@gmail.com](mailto:nonsocchi@gmail.com)
-* 🧠  I'm learning dart, flutter, python.
+* 🧠  I'm learning dart, flutter, firebase and python (for ML).

 ### Skills